Tachikoma87/CrossForge/README.md

-CrossForge: Your tool for cross-platform 3D-Apps {#mainpage}
+CrossForge: Your tool for cross-platform 3D-Apps
 ========================

 <!-- {#mainpage} Add this after the first section label to make Doxygen recognize this page as mainpage-->